Caring for Unci Maka (Grandmother Earth)

 The tribe employs multiple land stewardship programs to help us fulfill this mission.
 Working with our neighbors, we strive to restore prairies, forests, wetlands, and aquifers; and we encourage many native plants, animals, and insects to make our lands their home.

 - We use our own wind turbine, solar cells, and geothermal temperature control to help reduce conventional energy use.

 - The SMSC has a state-of-the-art Water Reclamation Facility.
 It reduces the pressure on neighboring municipal treatment systems and has been recognized as a superior achievement in reducing environmental pollutants.

-- The SMSC is also home to Minnesota’s seventh- and eighth-largest green roofs, located on the water reclamation facility and Dakotah!
+- The SMSC is also home to two of the large green roofs, located on the water reclamation facility and Dakotah!
 Sport and Fitness.

 Our sustainable energy plant, Koda Energy (a partnership between the SMSC and Rahr Malting), and a staff of organic farmers, biologists, water resource specialists, technicians, and others in our Land and Natural Resources, Public Works, and Cultural Resources departments help us honor our culture as we teach our children the Dakota way of planning seven generations ahead.

 By recycling plant-based waste materials, Dakotah Roots—the SMSC Organics Recycling Facility—has successfully diverted thousands of tons of organic waste from local landfills.

 The SMSC Land and Natural Resources Department helps fulfill the tribe's commitment to environmental stewardship.
 Visit the department to learn more about our initiatives and projects.

 2330 Sioux Trail NW